Thursday, November 10, 2011

 Therefore for any alignment, this distance can be found if the nulls are known.

-Given that for any given alignment ( LofgrenA/Baerwald, Lofgren B, Stevenson, etc) and given minimum and maximum recorded radii, the nulls are constant, then the Linear Offset is constant, and so Lo-N1 is constant.
+Given that for any given alignment ( LofgrenA/Baerwald, Lofgren B, Stevenson, VPI, UNI-DIN, etc) together with given minimum and maximum recorded radii, the nulls are constant, then the Linear Offset is constant, and so Lo-N1 is constant.
 Therefore if D is fixed, then L is fixed at N1, at which point the cantilever should be at 90 degrees to the radius.

-Also, the offset angle OA is easily found, as the sine of the offset angle is: linear offset divided by effective length:
+Also, the offset angle OA (note: not necessarily the arm headshell angle) is easily found, as the sine of the offset angle is: linear offset divided by effective length:

 sin OA = Lo/L